 Enamel Flour Bin

-A good-sized black and white enamel flour bin with original lid and striking "Flour" typeface encased in a double rectangular border.
+A good-sized cream enamel flour bin with green enamel trim, and with original lid and striking "Flour" typeface.
 If you do a lot of baking, this one’s for you.
 It’s also an excellent solution for the holding of open food bags and packets - say all those half-used sugars or spices you may have lurking.
 It also makes a very good-looking countertop recycling container for food waste.

 History of enamel in the home